ibm-cloud-docs/watson-assistant/deploy-phone-cxone.md

 ASSIGN sessionKey = "{p1}"
 ```

-Use [Reqagent](https://help.nice-incontact.com/content/studio/actions/reqagent/reqagent.htm) to transfer a call to a live agent.
+Use [Reqagent](https://help.nice-incontact.com/content/studio/actions/reqagent/reqagent.htm){: external} to transfer a call to a live agent.

 ![Image of call transfer to a live agent](images/cxone-live-agent.png)